Protected: TEST TEST TEST

 Frank Sommerville is a both a CPA and attorney, and a longtime Editorial Advisor for Church Law & Tax.

-Iowa, Utah Pass Religious Freedom Restoration Acts
+Iowa, Utah, and Nebraska Pass Religious Freedom Restoration Acts

-Iowa, Utah bolster free exercise protections for individuals, churches, and religious institutions.
+More than half the country’s states possess laws addressing free exercise protections for individuals, churches, and religious institutions.

-Editor’s Note: This article has been updated to include Utah’s adoption of a Religious Freedom Restoration Act in May of 2024.
+Editor’s Note: This article has been updated to include laws passed in Nebraska and Utah.

 Iowa’s statute is intended “(t)o restore the compelling governmental interest test and to guarantee its application in all cases where the free exercise of religion is substantially burdened by state action.”